adamsilver/adamsilver.io-jekyll/_posts/2017-02-15-designing-inclusively.md

 People don’t just consume content directly through websites.
 They use Safari’s reading mode or a feed reader.
 And they rely on how Google displays a search result.

-Therefore, we need to design experiences that are interoperable because this is how people use our products.
+Therefore, we need to design experiences that are interoperable because this is how people use our services.

 ## 11. Configuration